-The game received numerous changes since its original pre-release, including a brand new soundtrack (by Andrew Hulshult), new content (including maps, characters, and game modes), and a new rewards system (replacing the "backpack" system with linear Champion-specific progression and an optional paid "battle pass").
+The game received numerous changes since its original pre-release, including a brand new soundtrack (by Andrew Hulshult), new content (including maps, characters, and game modes), and a new rewards system (replacing the "backpack" system with linear Champion-specific progression and an optional, seasonal paid "battle pass").

 The game includes a total of 11 usable weapons, all of which have customizable appearances (with unlockable weapon shaders and skins, many of which are based on weapons from earlier id games).

 In the base game, players have the option to choose from one of three starting weapons (Machinegun, Shotgun, and Nailgun) to spawn with.

 - Gauntlet (Default Key: "1") - Base melee weapon given to all players.
 Uses a wrist-mounted sawblade to chop at enemies while the Fire button is held down.

 - Machinegun (Default Key: "2") - Basic hitscan weapon.
 One of the three selectable starting weapons, players can find an upgraded version (the Heavy Machinegun) as a pickup (either replacing the Machinegun or adding it to the inventory).